uiff/nats-NodeRed-Node-uc20/README.md

 Node-RED nodes to read and write u-OS Data Hub variables via NATS.
 This package exposes three building blocks:

 1. **u-OS Config** – stores host, OAuth client credentials and manages the shared NATS connection.
+Includes a **Test Connection** button for immediate feedback.
 2. **DataHub Input** – subscribes to an existing provider and emits JSON messages.
-Enter the provider ID and optional comma-separated variable names.
+Supports both **Event-based** and **Polling** updates.
-3. **DataHub Output** – automatically registers a provider (default `nodered`), flattens incoming JSON structures and publishes them to the Data Hub.
+3. **DataHub Output** – automatically registers a provider (defaults to your Client Name/ID), flattens incoming JSON structures and publishes them to the Data Hub.

 The nodes reuse the FlatBuffer helpers from the standalone Node sample, so they speak the native NATS API.